-One key element of your toolbox is your brand’s ‘why’, purpose or promise.
+One key element of your toolbox is your brand’s ‘why’ (purpose or promise).
 This is the core of everything you do — and the reason for your business exists.
 Every decision you make should be guided by this purpose and it serves as a starting point for all other elements in your messaging platform.

 The key with your ‘why’ is to discover what really drives you as a business, beyond financials.
 By discovering this essential truth — why you care, it will help reveal why others should care.

 Your unique value proposition speaks directly to customers.
-It explains how you’re going to help them and make their lives better.
+It explains how you’re going to help them and how you make their lives better.
 It’s important this hinges on your unique benefit or selling point, the thing that will make customers choose you over your competitors.
 This can also address your customers’ wants, needs, and fears.
 For example, Ryanair's proposition is ‘to offer low-cost air travel, with a focus on on-time performance and customer convenience.’
 While Emirates uses its relatively low cost base to add great perceived value to their offer, adding comforts and extras.
-This is encapsulated in the core message embodied in their tagline ‘Fly Better’.
+This is encapsulated in the core message embodied in the tagline ‘Fly Better’.

-Your value proposition tells your potential customer why they should choose you above all others.
+Your proposition tells your potential customer why they should choose you above all others.
 To do this you must spend time understanding the customer.
 Do the work.
 This is the launchpad for an effective brand messaging strategy.

 Another element of your toolbox is your brand narrative.
 This is the story that you tell about your brand, the way you communicate the essence of your brand, and the emotions that it evokes.
 Your brand narrative should be authentic, unique, and consistent across all platforms.
 It should also align with your brand's vision and mission statement.
 A strong brand narrative helps customers connect emotionally with your brand and creates a sense of trust and loyalty.

 Focus and consistency is key here.
 You may get bored of your messaging long before your audience has registered it.
 Remember, you are not the audience.
 Repetition and variation of similar messages will establish the link in your customer’s mind.

 They say people pay more attention to how you say something than what you are saying.
 The ‘how you say it’ is a representation of your brand personality and should embody your values.

-The tone and voice of a Ryanair communication, whether you love it or hate it, it recognisable.
-It reflects the values of the organisation.
+The tone and voice of a Ryanair communication, whether you love it or hate it, is recognisable.
+It reflects the values and behaviours of that organisation.
 This makes it a valuable asset.
-Consider a few words that would describe your tone (and visual branding, as these must complement each other) and use these coordinates to rewrite some of your core messages.
-Then begin to apply these through everything you communicate.
+Consider a few words that would describe your tone (and your visual branding, as these must complement each other) and use these coordinates to rewrite some of your core messages.
+Then begin to apply these principles through everything you communicate.